TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Reference/Index.rst

    Comment
          <...> \| </...>

          Used to wrap something.
-The part on the left and right of the vertical line is placed on the left and right side of the value.
+The parts on the left and right of the vertical line are placed on the left and right side of the value.

 .. container:: table-row